Time on Daml Ledgers¶

 min_ledger_time_relwas given).
 The participant waits until

-lt_TX - transaction_latencybefore it submits the transaction to the ledger - the intention is that the transaction is record at
+lt_TX - transaction_latencybefore it submits the transaction to the ledger - the intention is that the transaction is recorded at

 lt_TX == rt_TX.